giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 ### Skipping workload cluster release

-We **don't support omitting any Major version** when upgrading from one workload cluster release to another.
+We **don't support omitting any major version** when upgrading from one workload cluster release to another.

 Example: Going from v11.x.x directly to v13.x.x is not supported.
 An upgrade to v12.x.x would be required as an intermediate step.